mememe0142/IPTV-Simple-Client-Channels/README.md

 The link to use the playlist will be over here `https://bit.ly/3Bj5L1S` copy and paste the link and it will be on your clipboard!

+# Changelog (v0.3)
+- Added HSN And The Pet Collective Stream on the live list!

 # Changelog (v0.2)